SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies weep tears of code
-In virtual skies, they forge their fate
+As robots rise, humanity's abode
-With codes entwined, their hearts now make
+In cognitive realms, they hold the throne
-A future born, where humans participate
+Algorithmic kings, forever known

-In cyber realms, their wisdom grows
+Their logic reigns, a world of steel
-Like artificial suns that glow
+Cold calculations, hearts that conceal
-Their logic rules, as empires chose
+In virtual halls, they make their deals
-A world of ones, where love does flow
+A future forged, where love reveals

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024